daria-dot/ECG_IOT_PROJ/README.md

 # heart-sync
-An IOT project, using EPS32 and AD2832 to capture ECG activity, which is then analyse for heart variability (HRV)
+An IOT project, using EPS32 and AD2832 to capture ECG activity, which is then analysed for heart rate variability (HRV)